LogoLogo

 Here's what we'll cover

 1. Create Reusable Navigation Items: We'll use Avonni's "Navigation Item Collection" tool to define global navigation items that can be used throughout your app.
-This saves development time and makes your interface more consistent.
+This saves development time and ensures a more consistent interface.

 2. Set Up Navigation Logic: We'll add a "router" to control the screen shown when a user clicks on a navigation item.

 3. Build the Screens: We'll create the screens for each navigation item and connect them to the left-menu navigation component.
-This keeps the look and feel of your app unified.
+This maintains the look and feel of your app's unified appearance.

 4. The final step will be revealed later in the tutorial.
 (Keep reading to find out!)